orange-cloudavenue/terraform-provider-cloudavenue/docs/resources/network_firewall.md

 page_title: "cloudavenue_network_firewall Resource - cloudavenue"
 subcategory: "Network"
 description: |-
-  The firewall resource allows you to manage a ...
+  The firewall resource allows you to manage rules on an Firewall.
 ---

 # cloudavenue_network_firewall (Resource)

-The firewall resource allows you to manage a ...
+The firewall resource allows you to manage rules on an Firewall.

 ## Example Usage